FSD2886 Welfare and Services in Finland 2006

 - Moisio, Pasi (National Research and Development Centre for Welfare and Health (STAKES))

-family policy, health, health policy, health services, home help, housing, informal care, living conditions, social and welfare policy, social networks, social security, social services, social welfare, standard of living, well-being (health)
+family policy, health, health policy, health services, home help, housing, informal care, living conditions, social networks, social security, social services, social welfare, standard of living, welfare policy, well-being (health)

 Welfare and Services in Finland is a panel survey that combines telephone and face-to-face interviews, postal surveys and register data.
 The aim of the study is to offer up-to-date, reliable and extensive research data on Finnish welfare and the use of welfare services.
 In 2006, the data were collected through telephone interviews.
 This dataset concentrates on Finnish adults.
 Main topics included well-being, social relationships, health, use and accessibility of health services, use of and satisfaction with social services, informal care, social security, and social trust.